Abu Bakr al-Turtushi

-Life
+Biography

 ِAbu Bakr was born in Tortosa in 1059 in the northern region of Al-Andalus at the Ebro Delta, at a time when the region had become increasingly fragmented and was divided into various taifa kingdoms.
 He first traveled to Zaragoza, where he became a student under Abu al-Walid al-Baji, a famous scholar and poet.
 While in Spain, he also familiarised himself with the philosophical and political treatises of the Andalusian polymath Ibn Hazm.

 He travelled for knowledge, seeking to educate himself from various scholars in different part of the Muslim world and went as far east as Baghdad.
 On his way he also stopped at Damascus, Aleppo, Cairo, and Alexandria.
 He eventually settled in Fatimid Alexandria, where he taught at a madrassa.
 Al-Turtushi strongly opposed the Ismaili ideology of the Fatimid dynasty in Egypt.
 He also issued a fatwa for Yusuf Ibn Tashfin, the Almoravid ruler of al-Andulus (Muslim Spain) that allowed him to invade Spain and depose of the divided Taifa kingdoms.
 His most famous work was Siraj al-Muluk (سراج الملوك) (The Lamp of Kings) an important treatise on political theory.